More results...

 About Zeitz MOCAA

-Zeitz MOCAA is a public, non-profit museum, whose main goal is to showcase and promote African contemporary art.
-The museum encourages intercultural understanding and resonance in its art selection, and generally strives for am environment of free speech and human rights support.
+Zeitz MOCAA is a public, non-profit museum whose primary goal is to showcase and promote contemporary African art.
+The museum encourages intercultural understanding and resonance in its art selection and generally strives to foster an environment of free speech and support for human rights.

 The Zeitz MOCAA is supported by the Global Council, an international group of art philanthropists, and the American Friends of Zeitz MOCAA, who aim to advance the awareness of African art in the United States.